 - complete a number of consent forms and legal processes, once a birth parent has selected you as the adoptive parents

-If CYF approves your application to adopt, you can then proceed with applying to the Family Court for an adoption order.
+If you are selected to be adoptive parents for a child, the birth parents sign a consent.
+You can then apply to the Family Court for an adoption order.
+The adoption order makes you the legal parent/s of the child.
 It’s a good idea to get legal advice for this stage of the process.
-You can find out more about getting an adoption order on this Ministry of Justice website.
+You can find out more about getting an adoption order on the Ministry of Justice website.

 Back to top